Henrietta Howard’s Garden at Marble Hill

 Our plans include

-– opening up the currently inaccessible woodland areas near the house by reinstating the paths shown on the 1752 survey
+- opening up the currently inaccessible woodland areas near the house by reinstating the paths shown on the c.1749 plan

 - planting hundreds of trees on the lower terrace to restore the ‘ancient’ setting of Marble Hill